harveyhuang18/harveyhuang18/README.md

 - 👋 Hi, I’m @harveyhuang18
-- 👀 I’m interested in Machine Learning, AI...(Though I am an amateur)
+- 👀 I’m interested in Deep Learning, Computer Vision...
-- 🌱 I’m currently learning Python, TensorFlow...
-- 📫 You can reach me through 220211607@seu.edu.cn
+- 📫 You can reach me through harveyhcy@icloud.com

 <!---
 harveyhuang18/harveyhuang18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.